brave/brave-ui/README.md

 * [Cookbook for maintainers](#) - TODO

-## Why this?

-* __Better productivity__: UI can be edited independently from the browser architecture, leading to faster changes/feedback from both engineering and other teams.
-* __Better communication__: having an online style guide makes discussions accessible at any time, without config.
-* __Better maintance__: This repository makes use of stateless components with predictable tests, that can be edited without any side effect.
-* __Better to implement__: As a standalone package, implementation can be made with a quick `require()`, having to only bump the package version in the browser-laptop repository.
-* __Better spec visualization__: Each component state can be visualized and changed in a visual interface through the style guide, which in the near future will also benefit type-checking to bulletproof the component works as expected.
-* __Better editing__: Each component has its own style, which is easily tested in a visual interface.
-Implementation is also easier as it's per-component, without states and unintended side-effects.
-* __Better for reviewers__: Small edits such as positioning, color, and syntax could be done fast with little review effort, avoiding bloating the browser PR queue.
-* __We're going to do a full rebrand__: As the team grows, it's easy to skip key information that could lead to a large refactoring.
-Having a visual style guide online helps teams to share information in a quick way.

 ## What is this?

-This repository is the home of the [Brave styleguide](https://brave.github.io/brave-ui) and the [Brave UI repository](https://npmjs.org/package/brave-ui).
+This repository is the home of the [Brave Style Guide](https://brave.github.io/brave-ui) and the [Brave UI Package](https://npmjs.org/package/brave-ui).

-**The style guide** is a spec visualization of the browser-laptop components, made possible by [Storybook](https://github.com/storybooks/storybook).
+**The Style Guide** is a spec visualization of the browser-laptop components, made possible by [Storybook](https://github.com/storybooks/storybook).
 The style guide is separated by "stories", which is defined as a component with a given state, visually mutable in the UI.
 It's also a great tool for manual testing purposes and behavior visualization.

-**The Brave UI repository** is a standalone package containing stateless components to be used in browser-laptop, made by design to be implemented inside the `render()` method as a replacement for front-end code, making it easier to change and adapt.
+**The Brave UI Package** is a standalone package containing stateless components to be used in browser-laptop, made by design to be implemented inside the `render()` method as a replacement for front-end code, making it easier to change and adapt.
 It uses [Lerna](https://github.com/lerna/lerna) to manage only the package needed to export components.

 If you're looking for an architecture overview please go to [`Creating components & Architecture Overview` doc](https://github.com/brave/brave-ui/blob/master/docs/components.md).